 The facility and associated infrastructure will be accessed via existing access road.
-A 5m management track will surround each block of photovoltaic arrays.
+A 6m management track will surround each block of photovoltaic arrays.
 These single-track management roads will be used as access roads to service and maintain structures and to serve as fire breaks.
 On full commissioning of the facility, any access points to the site which are not required during operational phase will be closed.

 Figure 2: Google Earth image of the proposed solar PV site (red polygons).
+The underground powerline to the existing municipal substation is indicated by the yellow dashed line.